113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dt>--output FORMAT (optional)</dt>
   <dd>Specifies output format.
 Default is terminal-friendly and the only alternative options are "json" and "csv". json`</dd>
   <dt>--kind KIND (optional)</dt>
   <dd>Flag is only valid for services search.
-Provide a comma-separated list of offering kinds.s</dd>
+Provide a comma separated list of offering kinds.s</dd>
   <dt>--region REGION (optional)</dt>
   <dd>Flag is only valid for services search.
-Provide a comma-separated list of regions.
+Provide a comma separated list of regions.
 Run "ibmcloud cs regions" for valid list.</dd>
   <dt>--price PRICE (optional)</dt>
   <dd>Flag is only valid for services search.
-Provide a comma-separated list of pricing types.</dd>
+Provide a comma separated list of pricing types.</dd>
   <dt>--tag TAG (optional)</dt>
   <dd>Flag is only valid for services search.
-Provide a comma-separated list of tags.</dd>
+Provide a comma separated list of tags.</dd>
   <dt>--global (optional)</dt>
   <dd>Flag is only valid for services search.
 Use it to operate in global scope.</dd>
   <dt>--sort-by TYPE (optional)</dt>